mdangschat/ctc-asr/README.md

 ```

 ### Ubuntu
-Be aware that the [requirements.txt](requirements.txt) lists `tensorflow` as dependency, if you
+Be aware that the [`requirements.txt`](requirements.txt) file lists `tensorflow` as dependency,
-install TensorFlow through [pip](https://pypi.org/project/pip/) consider removing it as dependency
+if you install TensorFlow through [pip](https://pypi.org/project/pip/) consider removing it as
-and install `tensorflow-gpu` instead.
+dependency and install `tensorflow-gpu` instead.
 Based on my experience it's worth the effort to
 [build TensorFlow from source](https://www.tensorflow.org/install/source).